Code-Institute-Submissions/Paul-Glanville-milestone1/README.md

 This is a Profile and Portfolio site which contains history of education and work along with a page for displaying recent and previous projects that I create and work on.

+I want the user to be able to navigate with ease and simplicity without worry of confusion on which page they are on or be over powered and presented with a mass of information on each page.

 ---
+## UX

+---
 ## Table of Conent
 ### Features
+### Layout/Design
 ### Technologies Used
 ### Contact information
 ### Credit